Fighting for Our First Love

 Seven years into marriage, we’ve had three children, moved five times, fought, repented, pointed each other to Jesus, clung to each other while weeping, held hands in hospital rooms, and shared almost every evening together.
 Leigh and I know each other deeply.

 There are dangers in knowing anyone well.
-We can feel over-familiar and lose interest; take the other for granted and not appreciate; we can assume that we know everything and stop pursuing the relationship.
+We can feel over-familiar and lose interest.
+We can take the other for granted and not appreciate.
+We can assume that we know everything and stop pursuing the relationship.

 Eighteen years have passed since I began my quiet time routine.
 I’ve learned much about Jesus through both His Word and in putting His Word to the test by (very imperfectly) living it out in every season of life.
 My battle is not with knowing how to spend time with Jesus, that habit is formed.
 My battle is with over-familiarity.